homologay/bored-algebra/README.md

 # Bored Algebra

-A commutative algebra library.
+Commutative algebra in rust.

 This project is still in the early phases, so the API changes quite rapidly.
 I wouldn't recommend using it yet.

+## Motivation

+From browsing `crates.io` and `lib.rs`, it seems algebra crates are either a complicated system of traits, or a concrete implementation of one specific thing.
+This library aims to implement general constructions in commutative algebra, using only as many traits and macros as necessary.
+From this we can get a bunch of fun things, like finite fields (from quotients, polynomials) or p-adic numbers (from completions).
+This relation is written as '=>' below.

-## Math things that *might* be included at some point
+## Math things that will be included at some point

-* Traits for rings, groups, modules
+* Traits for groups, (commutative) rings, modules, subgroups, ideals, submodules
-* Polynomial rings
-* Power series rings
-* Finitely-generated ideals
+* Polynomials
 * Quotient things
 * Free things
-* Hensel's Lemma
 * Localization of a commutative ring
 * Tensor products of modules
-* PIDs (principal ideal domains)
-* UFDs (unique factorization domains)
-* Euclidean domains
+* inverse limits =>

 * (co)limits
 * Chain complexes, homology, Tor (not *that* Tor!), Ext